Johann3s/Jexm/README.md

 #Jexm Framework#
 This framework was created as a graduating project for JensenEducation.
 Jexm is free to use and manipulate and what not.
-See license..
+See license.
 ##Dependencies##
 Jexm is very easy to set up.
 Note though that it is tested more thoroughly with use of a virtual host.
 Although the aim is to have it run flawlessly "as-is" this might not be the case.
 All methods might not be available without setting up a virtual host.